We underline the importance of sustainability today and tomorrow.

 To guarantee an extra safety, the Click buckles have a color indicator which show if the buckle is safely locked (green).

 Rema® is more than proud to present you this new sustainable innovation.
 We use non-hazardous substances as much as possible, during our production process.
 Besides that, we offer a wide range of trace parts.
 Developing a long term product is part of our sustainable vision.
 Making your hoisting and/or lifting work easy, is what Rema® stands for.

 If you would like to have more information about the Rema® Re-Line, you can find it here.

-The company's road to sustainability has 5 different focus areas: Health & Safety, Corporate Responsibility, Resource Efficiency, Good Products & Services and Responsible Supply Chain.
+The company's road to sustainability has 5 different focus areas: Sustainable Supply Chain, Sustainable Operations and Sustainable Customer Offer.